Early modern philosophy: Thomas Hobbes

 According to social contract theory, "inalienable rights" are those rights that can't be relinquished by people to the sovereign.
 These inherent rights were believed to be law-independent.
-In the state of nature, only the strongest could take use of their privileges.
-Thereby, individuals give up their natural rights in order to get protection, and thus have the legal rights conferred by the power to do so.
+Only the strongest could use their privileges in the state of nature.
+Thereby, individuals give up their natural rights to get protection, and thus have the legal rights conferred by the power to do so.

 Many historical justifications for slavery and illiberal governance include consensual arrangements to relinquish inherent rights to freedom and self-determination.
 De facto inalienability arguments supplied the foundation for the anti-slavery movement to argue against all involuntary enslavement, not only slavery explicitly defined as such.
 An agreement to unlawfully divide a right would be void of law.
 Similarly, the argument was used by the democratic movement to reject explicit or implicit social covenants of subjection (e.g., pactum subjectionis) that subjugate a people, for example, in Leviathan by Thomas Hobbes.
-According to Ernst Cassirer,There is, at least, one right that cannot be ceded or abandoned: the right to personality...They charged the great logician [Hobbes] with a contradiction in terms.
+According to Ernst Cassirer:There is, at least, one right that cannot be ceded or abandoned: the right to personality...They charged the great logician [Hobbes] with a contradiction in terms.
 If a man could give up his personality he would cease being a moral being. … There is no pactum subjectionis, no act of submission by which man can give up the state of free agent and enslave himself.
 For by such an act of renunciation he would give up that very character which constitutes his nature and essence: he would lose his humanity.

 Influence

 Until the twenty-first century, standard accounts of early modern philosophy and traditional survey courses in Anglo-Saxon universities—presented histories dominated by Descartes, Leibniz, Locke, Spinoza, Berkeley, Hume, and Kant.

-Early modern theory has had a significant impact on many modern developments.
-One of which is political philosophy.
+Early modern theory has significantly impacted many modern developments, one of which is political philosophy.
 American political philosopher A. John Simmons examined two interrelated transitions in the early modern period.
 The first is a metaphysical contrast between political naturalism, which holds that human beings are political by birth, and political anti-naturalism, which holds that humankind's natural state is apolitical.
 The second is the historical shift from "complex, bureaucratic systems with intertwined religious and contractual relationships" to political cultures that "take the form of independent, territorial states".
 Observing how these transformations occur is important as the ideas advanced by early modern political theorists played an important role in the creation of political institutions that exist today.

-The evolution of early modern philosophy has been recognised as inextricably linked to developments in the period's intellectual and cultural environment, through important developments in science, the Catholic and Protestant churches, and the rise of the new modern nation state.
+The evolution of early modern philosophy has been recognized as inextricably linked to developments in the period's intellectual and cultural environment through important developments in science, the Catholic and Protestant churches, and the rise of the new modern nation state.